monkeypangit/voron-v0-no-mid-panel-mod/README.md

 ## Picture of build
 Here is a picture of my build.
 It has a 170x120mm build area.
 That helps in fitting everything into the electronics bay, but from what I can measure it should work with a standard v0 as well.

-I combined this with my quad cam lock mod that uses zero panels.
-That mod is still missing door hinges.
+I combined this with my quad cam lock mod that uses custom zero panels.

 &nbsp;<br>
 <img src="Images/build.jpg" alt="a picture of a Voron v0 with the mod installed" width="200"/>